-Integra has recently completed drilling several holes under its current drill program but the results have not yet been analyzed or incorporated into resource estimation work.
-Integra is aware of a total of 2,622 holes drilled the DeLamar Project by previous owners for a total of 276,627 meters.
-Nearly all of this drilling was done using conventional rotary and reverse-circulation rotary ("RC") methods from 1966 to 1998.
+Integra is aware of a total of 2,622 drill holes drilled the DeLamar Project by previous owners for a total of 276,627 meters.
+Nearly all of this drilling was done using conventional rotary and RC rotary methods from 1966 to 1998.

-The current drill-hole database is comprised of information derived from the 2,622 historical holes that form the basis for the current resource estimates.
-This database was created by MDA using original DeLamar mine digital database files obtained from the current mine site.
+The current drill-hole database is comprised of information derived from 2 sources: Integra's own drill programs, that are ongoing, as well as the 2,622 historical holes that form the basis for the current resource estimates.
+This latter database was created by MDA using original DeLamar mine digital database files obtained from the current mine site.
 The original mine-site information was then subjected to various verification measures, the primary one consisting of auditing of the digital data by comparing the drill-hole collar coordinates, hole orientations, and analytical information in the database against historical paper records in the possession of Integra.
 A total of 404 drill holes, representing 15% of the total, were randomly chosen for auditing.
 Discrepancies between the database and paper records that are unrelated to the treatment of lower-than-detection-limit results, or unanalyzed intervals, were found in only nine of the 7,758 assay sample intervals audited, and less than half of these discrepancies are material.

-Approximately 74% of the holes in the DeLamar Project were vertical.
-In contrast, at the Florida Mountain Area only about 9% of the holes were vertical.
+Approximately 74% of the drill holes in the DeLamar Project were vertical.
+In contrast, at the Florida Mountain Area only about 9% of the drill holes were vertical.
 None of the conventional rotary holes were angled in either area.
 A combined total of 106 holes were drilled using diamond-core methods for a total of 10,845 meters, or 3.9% of the overall meters drilled.
 The median down-hole depth of all holes in the DeLamar Area is 91 meters, and the median depth in the Florida Mountain Area is 123 meters.

 In some cases, available drilling records were not dated, but the operator was recorded and the year drilled was bracketed within a range based on in-sequence hole numbers that have dated records.
-For 39 holes in the DeLamar Area, the operator was not recorded and the drilling year could only be bracketed to a range that overlapped both Earth Resources' and NERCO's drilling.
-A total of 64 holes with undated records could not be bracketed to a particular year or operator.
+For 39 drill holes in the DeLamar Area, the operator was not recorded and the drilling year could only be bracketed to a range that overlapped both Earth Resources' and NERCO's drilling.
+A total of 64 drill holes with undated records could not be bracketed to a particular year or operator.
 The authors of the DeLamar Report believe further research of available archived reports and project files may fill in some of the gaps in dates and operators.